fitzdoingprojects/sphinx/README.md

 ## Design Choices
 * Exact button type (see BOM)
 * Cabling
-	** Should each button have a direct wire back to main controller, or should the main controller route to each fin and then seprate wiring to each button.
+	* Should each button have a direct wire back to main controller, or should the main controller route to each fin and then seprate wiring to each button.
-	** Use pre-made cables (e.g ethernet cable rj45 to each button, or Parallel Port IEEE 1284 cable to each fin), or custom made cables?
+	* Use pre-made cables (e.g ethernet cable rj45 to each button, or Parallel Port IEEE 1284 cable to each fin), or custom made cables?
+* Speakers
-* Speakers - either self powered or amplifer plus unpowered speakers.
-How loud?
-Full range, or additional subwoofer?
+	* Either self powered or amplifer plus unpowered speakers.
+	* How loud?
+	* Full range, or additional subwoofer?
 * Power
-	**12V battery, what size?
+	* 12V battery, what size?
-	** How to charge?
+	* How to charge?
 * Enclosure
-	** What type of material
+	* What type of material
-	** How to mount
+	* How to mount